Privacy Policy

 10. Storage, security, and retention

 We keep personal information only for as long as needed for the purposes set out in this policy, or as required by law.
-When no longer required, we take reasonable steps to delete or de-identify it.
+As a general guide:

-11. Access and correction
+12. Access and correction

 You may request access to the personal information we hold about you and request corrections if it is inaccurate, out of date, incomplete, irrelevant, or misleading.

-12. Privacy complaints
+13. Privacy complaints

 If you have a concern or complaint about how we handle personal information, please contact us with: